olimiemma/A-voice-assistant/README.md

 # Sample AI assistant

 You need an `OPENAI_API_KEY` and a `GOOGLE_API_KEY` to run this code.
 Store them in a `.env` file in the root directory of the project, or set them as environment variables.
+I've added and edited alot from Santiago's original code,so got his git for tne original code.

 ![image](https://github.com/olimiemma/alloy-voice-assistant-/assets/98601170/7607aeac-2c40-4049-a021-239e2aa70748)